The $20,000 tax write off: what is it, and how do I get it?

 Instead of having the asset depreciate over a number of years, small businesses are now able to write off the depreciation immediately.
 It means that small business are more likely to buy new equipment or technology, which can make them more efficient and help them grow.

-Last year, the government also changed the definition of a small business to include businesses with a turnover of up to $10 million.
+Under the rules, the definition of a small business is one with a turnover of up to $10 million.

 This means a whole new raft of businesses could take advantage of the policy — but there still are a couple of caveats you should be aware of.

 The type of asset you can buy needs to be a depreciating asset and it needs to be worth less than $20,000.

 A depreciating asset is one used in the course of business which has a limited shelf-life and is expected to decline in value.

 For example, you may buy a shiny new laptop computer for your business, but in a couple of years that laptop isn’t going to be so shiny.